leerobertdyer/wabs/README.md

 -       Add Google/Facebook Sign in to firebase: https://console.firebase.google.com/u/0/project/wabs-e49c4/authentication/providers

--   Add option to edit instead of delete.
--   Win “prizes” or badges each month based on point system
--   Badges for collaboraters/monthly winners/most active
+-   Home Page
+-   Hamburger Menu
 -   comments on posts
 -   DM messaging capability
+-   noticications number and dropdown by username above login bar and in profile nav
 -   notifications via email and/or text
--   noticications number and dropdown by username above login bar
+-   follow other users (notifications for their posts at least, but maybe tie in dm with follow)
 -   link user names to user profiles make profile pages dynamic
+-   delete Collabs from profile (fullsongfeed)
--   make delete function actually delete form dbx
+-   make delete function actually delete from dbx
--   Do something with load time for new song submission... display a loading wheel at least...
--   follow other users
+-   Add option to edit instead of delete.
+-   Win “prizes” or badges each month based on point system
+-   Badges for collaboraters/monthly winners/most active
 -   Add/update bio
 -   Add scroll effect on hover to show more lyrics on lyric feed....
--       delete Collabs from profile (fullsongfeed)
 - Allow multiple people to collab on a single song
 - Show multiple versions of collab lyrics/titles/etc allow original poster to choose from them
 - add function to move background pic around